noec764/erpnext/docs/dooks/stock/warehouse.md

 wish a particular user to operate on a particular Warehouse, you can refrain the user from accessing that Warehouse.

-> Note: Dooks system maintains stock balance for every distinct combination of Item and Warehouse.
+> Note: Dokie system maintains stock balance for every distinct combination of Item and Warehouse.
 Thus you can get stock balance for any specific Item in a particular Warehouse on any particular date.